Mikadifo/Mikadifo/README.md

 I'm a passionate software developer, with over 3 years of experience working on web development.

 I love exploring new ideas and learning about new technologies and many other things.
 I'm also a neovim and haskell enthusiast.
+I also love to play videogames.

 ## 🛠 Skills